David Fitzpatrick (footballer, born 1990): Non-League

 He went on to have a trial with Altrincham after manager Phil Parkinson faced an injury crisis in pre-season, with Andy White, Connor Hampson and Shaun Densmore all ruled out; Fitzpatrick was signed to a contract with the National League club on 1 August 2021.
 On 31 December 2021, Fitzpatrick departed the club at the end of his short-term contract following the return of the injured players whom he was brought in to cover.

 On 6 January 2022, Fitzpatrick joined National League North side Chester on a deal until the end of the 2021–22 season; he had previously worked with manager Steve Watson at Macclesfield.
 His arrival led to the departure of previous incumbent left-back Josh Askew.
 He made 20 appearances to help the "Seals" to avoid relegation and Watson credited his experience as part of an improved defensive record at the Deva Stadium.

 On 27 June 2022, Fitzpatrick joined Northern Premier League Premier Division club Radcliffe.
 He played 21 matches in the first half of the 2022–23 season.
 On 19 January 2024, he signed with Northern Premier League Division One West side Avro.
 He was named as the club's Player of the Month for March.
 He ended the 2023–24 season with 15 appearances to his name.
 He featured 42 times in the 2024–25 season, scoring three goals, and he re-signed for the 2025–26 season.
+He played in Avro's play-off final victory over Stalybridge Celtic at the Whitebank Stadium on 2 May 2026.